Icenium/bond-content/layout-and-navigation/lesson-1.md

 <hr data-action="start" />

 When creating views with Kendo UI, you'll often find yourself using common elements like headers and footers throughout your app.
-With layouts, we can define those elements in a single place, and reuse them throughout our app.
+With layouts, we can define those elements in a single place, and reuse them throughout.

 #### Action